opentripplanner/OpenTripPlanner/docs/Deployments.md

 The following are known deployments of OTP in a government- or agency-sponsored production capacity:

 * **Norway (nationwide)** Ruter provides a [journey planner for the Oslo region](https://ruter.no/).
 It has been in production since January 2016 and serves around 200,000 users per day.
 Since November 2017, Entur has also prodvided a [nation-wide journey planner](https://en-tur.no/) which consumes schedule data in the EU standard NeTEx format with SIRI realtime updates.
 * **Finland (nationwide)** The [Helsinki Regional Transport Authority](https://www.reittiopas.fi/), the [Finnish Transport Agency](https://opas.matka.fi/), and other [Finnish cities](https://waltti.fi/?lang=en) have collaborated to create [Digitransit](https://digitransit.fi/en/), providing OTP-based trip planners, APIs, open data, Docker containers and open source code.
 Each member organisation runs its own instance of a shared codebase and deployment environment.
 Their source code is available [on Github](https://github.com/HSLdevcom/), including a [new custom UI](https://github.com/HSLdevcom/digitransit-ui).
+This system also has a strong real-time component.
 * **Los Angeles, California** The new [metro.net trip planner](https://www.metro.net/).
 * **Boston, Massachusetts** The [Massachusetts Bay Transportation Authority trip planner](https://www.mbta.com/trip-planner).
 * **New York State** The State Department of Transportation's [transit trip planner](http://511ny.org/tripplanner/default.aspx) provides itineraries for public transit systems throughout the state in a single unified OTP instance.